dotbitHQ/dotbithq.github.io/we-are-hiring/full-stack-engineer.md

 ## About you

-You are passionate about blockchain and the open source community.
-You enjoy solving problems through technical means.
-You hate simple and repetitive tasks, and you like to get everything in order through automated tools.
-You believe that Web3 is the next decade opportunity.
-You like to think independently.
-You're trustworthy and a stickler for long-termism.
+You are a programmer who understands the principles of Bitcoin/Ethereum.
+You are passionate about the blockchain and open source community.
+You enjoy solving problems with technology.
+You hate simple and repetitive work, and you writing automation tools & eagerness to "automate all the things".
+You believe that blockchain technology is the opportunity of the next decade.
+You like to think independently, be responsible and long-termist.
 Writing code is your job, but it's also your hobby.

 ## Responsibility